rmiyoyo/recipe-app/README.md

 - A list of all public recipes from other users with their names and total prices.
 - Inventories list (with all CRUD implementation, except for 'update').
 - Food list for a given inventory (with all CRUD implementation, except for 'update').
-- Inventory shopping list, a shopping list, but only taking into consideration a chosen recipe and inventory.
+- Inventory shopping list.
+NB: a shopping list, but only taking into consideration a chosen recipe and inventory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>